 Specialist approval is based on approval as a physician in Norway, that is authorisation (or licence limited to working as a specialist within a certain specialty) in Norway, and on the following.
-Specialist approvals from countries within EU/EEA for specialties that are listed in the Directive for both the country where the original approval (not a converted approval) was received and listed for Norway (40 Norwegian specialties for all EU/EEA countries), can generally be converted to Norwegian approval.
-One of the approved specialties in Norway that is not listed in the Directive of the Council of the European Union (EU) is General Practice.
-This specialty can however be converted to Norwegian approval from another Nordic country based on The Nordic Agreement, provided that the original approval is from that country.
+Specialist approvals from countries within EU/EEA for specialties that are listed in the Directive for both the country where the original approval (not a converted approval) was received and listed for Norway (40 Norwegian specialties for all EU/EEA countries), can generally be converted to Norwegian approval, based on the EEA-agreement since 1994, also in General Practice/Family Medicine, since 2020 also for other countries than the Nordic countries.

 Specialist approval is based on Norwegian specialist regulations, which is currently in a process of major changes.

 Vacant positions for specialist training in Norway can be found here: www.legejobber.no

 There are also requirements regarding courses in each specialty, and there are certain quantitative requirements on relevant procedures in some specialties.
 These regulations are found both in the general specialist regulations, and in the specific specialist regulations for each specialty.